EEC193AB-master/kartikp7_eec174_a3/README.md

 - Calculating Distance (_distance):
     - Implement the method to calculate the Euclidean distance between each pair of centroids from two lists.

+We will match detected objects by their closest distance to last known.
+You can set a maximum distance radius to look for the object, otherwise deregister the object.
+The TA has set this to ```MAX_DISTANCE = 50```.
+So any distances beyond that will not be counted as same ID.

 ### Visualization

 Please store the paths in tracker for IDs.
 You must visualize the paths by tracking the centroids of people detected.
 Implement a function that does this.
 Make sure to remove them beyond a certain length that you find is visually suitable.
 You can use ```cv.line()``` to plot the path.
 The path should be a list of centroids returned/stored in Tracker object.